 Our subconscious also helps us handle a completely different type of fear.
 While most of us are well aware that the fear emotion keeps us safe from threats, we probably aren’t aware of the elephant in the room… and our heads.
 Without exploring this too deeply (references are at the bottom), we are all cursed with the understanding that our existence here is temporary and out of our control.
-The only reason humanity has been able to deal with this burden is that our subconscious drove us to create or embrace social constructs such as religion, tradition, heritage, family, patriotism, creating societal worth through wealth and consumption, etc. to give us a sense of greater meaning for our existence, a connection to something that transcends us, or even a sense of immortality.
+The only reason humanity has been able to deal with this burden is that our subconscious drove us to create or embrace social constructs such as religion, tradition, heritage, ritual, family, patriotism, creating societal worth through wealth and consumption, etc. to give us a sense of greater meaning for our existence, a connection to something that transcends us, or even a sense of immortality.

-The deeply important comfort these constructs provide (by subconsciously repressing mortality awareness) makes us highly protective of them and creates two responses in us.
+The deeply important comfort these constructs provide (by subconsciously repressing our mortality awareness) makes us highly protective of them and creates two responses in us.
 The first is that when we are reminded of our mortality (or feel threatened) we tend to fall back on these constructs and look negatively at other constructs, ideas, and people that are different.
 The second is that threats (real or perceived) to these constructs, especially those such as religion and heritage, are interpreted by our subconscious as threats to our existence or threats to the meaning of our existence.
 In fact, the mere existence of an opposing construct (such as a different religion) invalidates our construct and therefore invalidates the meaning of our existence).
-Any of these conditions can trigger a “mortality defense” in us that will drive us to do whatever it takes to protect ourselves from these threats, actual or otherwise.
+Any of these conditions can trigger a “mortality defense” in our subconscious that will drive us to do whatever it takes to protect ourselves from these threats, actual or otherwise.
 This may explain why wars and genocide are often related to religion, race, tribalism, etc. We are willing to die to protect the constructs that give us “immortality”.

-All of this is well-understood and has been proven out by social psychologists through hundreds of experiments performed around the world.
+This is not theory, it is well-understood and has been proven out by social psychologists through hundreds of experiments performed around the world.
 This area of psychology is known as Terror Management Theory and is very important to this discussion as it points out that seemingly benign fear-mongering can actually deeply affect listeners.
 In experiments during the Bush/Kerry presidential race, psychologists were able to control voters’ preferences with simple death reminders.
-Other experiments have confirmed that artificial death reminders or even threats to our social constructs can push us to dangerous behaviors – all the way to the acceptance of genocide.
+Other experiments have confirmed that artificial death reminders or even threats to our social constructs can push us to dangerous and deadly behaviors.

 There is more to self-esteem than driving around in a big truck or a Lexus (explicit self-esteem).
 It’s also about our place in society (implicit self-esteem) – are we fitting in, do we belong, are we contributing, or are we successful to the degree that our society expects?

-Humans need strong self-esteem more than we realize and one way to restore our self-esteem is to look down on others.
-This provides at least some, albeit false, sense of dignity or superiority by making us believe we are better than at least some people.
-Unfortunately, our subconscious will tell us exactly who we should look down upon, and again, it will be those who are different from us.
+Humans need strong self-esteem more than we realize and one way that our subconscious helps with that is to look down on others.
+This provides at least some, albeit false, sense of dignity or superiority by allowing us to believe we are better than at least some people.
+Unfortunately, our subconscious will also tell us exactly who we should look down upon, and again, it will be those who are different from us.
 Importantly, and like protracted fear, it doesn’t matter if they have caused our suffering or not – they are different and that is all our subconscious cares about.
 Having low self-esteem can also make us vulnerable to the influence of others as we subconsciously look for those who can help us out of our mess and thus restore our pride and place in society.

 Low self-esteem works hand-in-hand with fear.
-When our self-esteem is in poor shape we are more susceptible to fear, more willing to look down on those who are different than us, and more likely to be swayed by others.
+When our self-esteem is in poor shape we are more susceptible to the damage caused to us by fear.
 If we are told that some specific people or ideas have caused our suffering, then all the better.
 This is especially true when those who provide us with these scapegoats are charismatic or in positions of authority (news anchors, pundits, politicians, presidents, and even preachers).
 Looking down on “others” is a general-purpose tool that our subconscious uses to repair our self-esteem, but that self-esteem is turbo-charged when authority figures tell us who or what we should specifically fear and blame for our (supposed) failures… and what we should do about them.
 Also, there has been plenty of research that shows the fear created by climate change is causing people with low self-esteem to act even more negatively toward nature (denial of climate change, increased consumerism, disregard for endangered species, etc.)

 Not only do we identify with the group, but the group can become our identity as we continually strive to reshape ourselves to be more like the people in our group – no matter how radical the group becomes.
-We readily ignore facts or embrace conspiracy theories if that helps to prove our commitment to the group.
-The safety we find in our group is more important to us than truth.
+The safety we find in our group is more important to us than truth and we will readily ignore facts or embrace conspiracy theories if that helps to prove our commitment to the group.
 The denial of climate change shows that we can discard facts that aren’t even an attack on us or our group – it is the source of the “fact” (in this case the left telling us how to live) that is all-important.
 The refusal to wear a mask or receive a Covid-19 vaccine reveals the power of our subconscious, as all too many of us are willing to sacrifice ourselves and even our children to remain in the group (though some have sought out the vaccines privately and in confidence).